 The aim of the Loma Linda University Pathologists' Assistant Program is to provide a strong educational background in the anatomic laboratory sciences, which includes anatomic laboratory experience in surgical and autopsy pathology.
-The experiences typically takes place between 8:00 AM to 5:00 PM Monday through Friday, but may vary according to the normal practices of the clinical site.
+The experiences typically take place between 8:00 AM to 5:00 PM Monday through Friday, but may vary according to the normal practices of the clinical site.
+Assignment of clinical hours may vary outside these times and days.